 Her photographs are rooted in a realm that is capable of being both physical and psychological.
 It is through her intense observation of landscapes and characters over the course of the seasons and passing of years, that her subject matter is able to parallel the immediate with the infinite.
-Each composition is steeped with ancestral history as well as experiences of wonder and discovery in the natural world.
+Each composition is laden with the history of its landscape and steeped with experiences of wonder and discovery in the natural world.
 With these symbolic values and narratives in mind, she aims her camera at intertwined histories, origins and fates.